Our adventure in Italy. Rome, Pompeii, Herculaneum, Naples.

 This is an old Spanish palace, unfortunately marred by some event they were preparing for.

+This art was on the wall at a subway station.
 I think it is to commemorate people who were too slow crossing the tracks.

 This is Pulcinella, good luck mascot of Napoli.